| From

 this project was union scale of around $75/$125 a session,

 and some fame/exposure on a major record label.
+Nobody

 balked at the offer, even though I always felt bad explaining